How did you celebrate Earth Day? 2017's campaign's main focuses were all about environmental and climate literacy.

 In case you haven’t noticed, Greenery is the new black! – inspired by nature, the yellow-green shade is also a symbol of new beginnings.
 “This is the color of hopefulness, and of our connection to nature.
 It speaks to what we call the ‘re’ words: regenerate, refresh, revitalize, renew.
 Every spring we enter a new cycle, and new shoots come from the ground.
 It is something life-affirming to look forward to.” explained Leatrice Eiseman, the executive director of the Pantone Color Institute to The New York Times.
 There is a noticeable adoption towards more mindful approaches to Eco-friendly lifestyles.
 The age of authenticity has arrived and the consumer is demanding changes in this billion-dollar industry.
 Increasingly people are motivated by social issues as well as economic – (health, climate change, fair trade, and corporate social responsibility) – using collective purchasing power to influence suppliers away from environmentally harmful practices in an ethical movement.
 Ethical consumerism is a form of activism based on the notion of “dollar voting”.
 In other words, is how consumers influence brands to adopt sustainable manufacturing practices when catering to their changing demands.

 Data has proven millennials “the green generation” have influenced a big market shift for more eco-friendly products in the market.
 A 2015 Nielsen global online study found that the generation continues to be willing to pay extra for sustainable products.
-The expression “ethical consumer” was originally publicized by Ethical Consumer, a UK magazine that identifies themselves as “the hub of the ethical consumer movement”.
+The expression “ethical consumer” was originally publicized by Ethical Consumer, a UK magazine that identifies itself as “the hub of the ethical consumer movement”.
 For over 25 years the magazine has focused on campaigns challenging corporate businesses to improve their chain of supply, and providing resourceful information to consumers on how to lead a more eco-conscious lifestyle.

 But how can we become more environmentally conscious and still lead a fashionable life?